DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

-**Industry:** Tire Manufacturing & Warranty Processing **Challenge:** Manual claims processing taking 48+ hours with 30% inconsistency **Solution:** AI-powered automation with computer vision and intelligent decision engine **Results:** 90% faster processing, 82% cost reduction, 44% higher customer satisfaction
+**Industry:** Tire Manufacturing & Warranty Processing **Challenge:** Manual claims processing taking 48+ hours with 30% inconsistency **Solution:** AI-powered automation with computer vision and intelligent decision engine **Results:** 99% faster processing, 82% cost reduction, 44% higher customer satisfaction

 ### About ZAFCO

 ZAFCO operates in the tire warranty claims processing industry, handling warranty claims for multiple tire manufacturers and retail partners.
 Their traditional process relied on manual inspection by trained adjusters who examined tire images, reviewed warranty documentation, and made subjective decisions on claim validity.

 **The Business Challenge:**
 As their retail partner network expanded, ZAFCO faced a critical bottleneck.
-Manual processing limited throughput to 50 claims per day, with each claim taking 48 hours to adjudicate.
+Manual processing with 5-10 adjusters working concurrently could handle only limited daily volume, with each claim taking 48 hours to adjudicate.
 Decision inconsistency across adjusters led to disputes and appeals, while the inability to scale without proportional staff increases threatened their growth strategy.

 **Why They Needed AI:**
 ZAFCO required a solution that could maintain quality while dramatically increasing throughput.
 The system needed to detect tire defects accurately, apply complex manufacturer-specific warranty rules consistently, and provide complete audit trails for compliance—all while processing claims in minutes instead of days.